Snowflake-Labs/sfquickstarts/site/sfguides/src/visual_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 <br>

 We'll start by getting a quick sense of how each city is doing in terms of sales.
-Drag out Longitude to columns and Latitude to rows to Double click 'City' and 'Country' fields from the 'Orders_v' table.
+Drag out Longitude to columns and Latitude to rows to Double click 'Primary City' and 'Country' fields from the 'Orders_v' table.
 Then click and drag 'Truck Brand Name' to the details tile on the marks card.
 This will create a map that shows where each of the trucks sell.

  ![A](assets/double_click_city_country.png)